Medications at School

 Parents are responsible for providing all medications to the school nurse in original containers accompanied by the appropriate form.
 The school nurse is responsible for reviewing all medication requests including those for a field trip or overnight student school travel.

-Short Term Prescription Medication Request (Parent permission form for allowing school personnel to administer health care provider prescribed short-term prescription medicines for a period of time not to exceed 15 days.
-A current pharmacy label on the container will be accepted as the legal prescriber's authorization for short term medications).
+Permission form for allowing school personnel to administer medical provider prescribed short-term prescriptions for a period of time not to exceed 15 days.
+A current pharmacy label on the container will be accepted as the legal prescriber's authorization for short term medications.

-Long Term Over-the-Counter Medication Request (Parent permission form for requesting the district give non-prescription medicine under certain conditions.
-Use this form for the current school year for any non-herbal, non-homeopathic medications that can be purchased at a store).
+Parent permission form for requesting the district give non-prescription medicine under certain conditions.
+Use this form for the current school year for any non-herbal, non-homeopathic medications that can be purchased at a store.
+Must be renewed annually.

-Short Term Medication Request for Out of District Travel for Elementary and Secondary students (Parent permission form for requesting school personnel to assist students or parents of students whose health care provider has prescribed short-term medicines not to exceed the duration of a trip).
+Parent permission form for requesting school personnel to assist students or parents of students whose health care provider has prescribed short-term medicines not to exceed the duration of a trip.